Predictia/AQUA/aquathon/breakout_1/breakout_plan.md

 ---
 ### 6. **Q&A Session (5 min)**
 ---
-- **Objective:** Address questions and clarify any doubts regarding the session content.
+**Objective:** Address questions and clarify any doubts regarding the session content.
-- **Steps:**
-  - Open the floor for questions.
-  - Encourage feedback and suggestions for improvement.

 ---